TrelisResearch/arc-agi-2025/llm_python/README.md

 A streamlined tool for testing OpenAI-compatible language models on ARC-AGI tasks using the Chat Completions API.
 Supports reasoning models (o3, Gemini Flash, Qwen) with all-attempts evaluation, parallel processing, and voting-based selection.
 Results are stored in a local database for analysis.

+## ⚠️ Database Migration Notice

+**Important**: Recent updates added new database schema fields for transduction detection.
+If you have an existing programs database, it will be automatically migrated on first run.
+This is a one-time operation and should complete without issues.
+The migration adds the `is_test_transductive` column to track programs that hardcode test outputs for analysis purposes.

 ## Key Folders and Files:

 **Main Scripts:**